Reach Garden & Grace’s 100,000+ Followers through the PRO Directory. Apply here.

 Now for the really fun part!
 I wanted the bathroom to feel like a little boy’s bathroom and am always drawn to stripes.
 I fell in love with this Farrow & Ball Closet Stripe wallpaper as soon as I saw it.
 The other plus is that it doesn’t have a minimum yardage order which was important since the bathroom didn’t require many rolls.

 I share all of this as I know so many of you are going down the renovation journey.
 Whether renovating or building, I hope you found this blog post helpful.
-I liked everything I could below – my main sources were Ferguson, Farrow & Ball and Capitol Lighting.
-I can’t wait to see what you do! xx, CMM
+I linked everything I could below – my main sources were Ferguson, Farrow & Ball and Capitol Lighting.
+I can’t wait to see what you do!

 Shower Head (Chrome)